pitmonticone/LeanProject/README.md

 - [`.github`](.github) contains GitHub-specific configuration files and workflows.
     - [`workflows`](.github/workflows) contains GitHub Actions workflow files.
+        - [`build-project.yml`](.github/workflows/build-project.yml) defines the workflow for building the Lean project on pushes, pull requests, and manual triggers.
+This is a minimalistic build workflow which is not necessary if you decide to generate a blueprint (see instructions below) and can be manually disabled by clicking on the **Actions** tab, selecting **Build Project** in the left sidebar, then clicking the horizontal triple dots (⋯) on the right, and choosing **Disable workflow**.
+        - [`create-release.yml`](.github/workflows/tag-release.yml): defines the workflow for creating a new Git tag and GitHub release when the `lean-toolchain` file is updated in the `main` branch.
         - [`update-dependencies.yml`](.github/workflows/update-dependencies.yml) is the dependency update workflow to be triggered manually by default.
         [It's not documented yet, but it will be soon.]
-        - [`build-project.yml`](.github/workflows/build-project.yml) defines the workflow for building the Lean project on pushes, pull requests, and manual triggers.
-This is a minimalistic build workflow which is not necessary if you decide to generate a blueprint (see instructions below) and can be manually disabled by clicking on the **Actions** tab, selecting **Build Project** in the left sidebar, then clicking the horizontal triple dots (⋯) on the right, and choosing **Disable workflow**.
     - [`dependabot.yml`](.github/dependabot.yml) is the configuration file to automate CI dependency updates.
 - [`.vscode`](.vscode) contains Visual Studio Code configuration files
     - [`extensions.json`](.vscode/extensions.json) recommends VS Code extensions for the project.